wbryan78124/Ubuntu-18.04-server-xmr/README.md

 ```
 hit enter and let it do its thing

 Step 14.
+Drivers.
-Drivers, this is where i hit the most problems. different versions of the drivers have different quirks so we'll just use the most recent. you can download to your pc and use winscp to transfer to your server (very easy so shouldnt have to explain) or you can go the difficult route(i'll show this option).
+this is where i hit the most problems. different versions of the drivers have different quirks so we'll just use the most recent. you can download to your pc and use winscp to transfer to your server (very easy so shouldnt have to explain) or you can go the difficult route(i'll show this option).
 As of writing this amdgpu-pro-18.50-708488-ubuntu-18.04 is the current one and i can confirm it works. first to make things easier lets create to new directories to sort things out, "gpu" for drivers, and "miner" for mining software.
 ```
 mkdir /gpu
 mkdir /mining